BridgesLab/PrecisionNutrition/Human Genetics/mr-tc-calcium.html.md

 ## Purpose

 To validate SNPs for total cholesterol GWAS using those identified using UK Biobank.
-This script can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Human Genetics and was most recently run on Fri Oct 17 10:54:36 2025
+This script can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Human Genetics and was most recently run on Sat Oct 18 09:11:37 2025

 ## Data Entry